This installation method is not officially endorsed. Use at your own risk.

 Amazon allow any account to send 10,000 free e-mails from EC2 hosted servers.
 That’s way enough for starting Discourse community.

 In the SES dashboard add and verify your domain.
 Do not check “Generate DKIM Settings”.
-Go to Cloudflare and add the verification TXT record.
+Add the verification TXT record to your DNS.
 Your domain should get verified in about 15 minutes.

 When it does, return to SES dashboard, visit “SMTP Settings” and hit “Create My SMTP Credentials”.
 Add a user and note the “Access Key ID” and the secret key.
 You can’t get the secret key back so save it in a safe place.